Osoraa/golang-book/chapter5/README.md

 - Copy one array into another using the `copy(dst, src)` function.
 The destination slice comes before the source slice.
 If the destination slice is smaller than the src slice, then the items that can't fit in are discarded.

+- Maps aka associative arrays, hash tables or dictionaries are Key-Value pairs for holding data.

+- The length of a map is the number of it's key-value pairs.
+Use the builtin `delete(map, key)` function to delete map items.

+- An unsuccessful lookup in a map returns athe zero value of the value type.

+- [This](mapping.go) introduces mapping in Go.
+[This](mapping_v2.go) details a more advanced use of maps in Go.